 - Add a title for the SSH deploy key.
 The name is not important, but you might want to include

 Lookerand your project title to keep track of it in the future.

-- Paste the deploy key you copied from Looker.
+- Paste the SSH deploy key you copied from Looker.

 - Click the Save button.

 Continue with steps in the Setting Up and Testing a Git Connection documentation page to finish your LookML project configuration.